 The Dane G. Hansen Foundation is pleased to again bring the Lovewell Institute for the Creative Arts to NW Kansas.
 The Foundation is sponsoring six, week-long musical theatre workshops for high school students (incoming freshman through graduating seniors).

 From the first word to the final bow, students conceive, write, choreograph, compose, design, rehearse, produce and perform an original piece of musical theatre in collaboration with a staff of professionals and educators.

 Students from surrounding communities and counties are encouraged to participate in a workshop closest to them.
 For more information or to register, click the button below.

 The workshop brings students from all different creative backgrounds together to create an original work of musical theatre from scratch!
 The experience is about the creative process.
 While the performance is an enormous part of the workshop, the focus is on the creation.
 To make it come together, we need writers, actors, poets, dancers, singers, dreamers, visual artists, musicians, composers, designers and creative students of ALL kinds.

 The students will work with a team of professional artists to help utilize all the students’ gifts and explore the arts while forging new friendships and making memories to last a lifetime.

 Each workshop is limited to 20 students.
-The Hansen Foundation is underwriting the cost of the workshops so that the student participation fee is significantly discounted to $50.
+The Hansen Foundation is underwriting the cost of the workshops so that the student participation fee is significantly discounted to $50 ($100 for 2-week workshop).
 However, no student who is truly committed to participate will be denied the opportunity due to inability to pay.
 Scholarships are available.